CyizaLandry5/CyizaLandry5/README.md

 <!-- PROFILE HEADER -->
-# 👋 Hi, I'm Rwema Dominique
+# 👋 Hi, There!
+Welcome
 ### Software Engineer | AI Engineer
 *"Education is not preparation for life; education is life itself" – John Dewey*